stephenrwalli/OCI_testing/README.md

 Runtime /usr/local/sbin/runc passed validation
 ```

-# Running the OCI Runtime Conformance Suite with Docker
+# Running the OCI Runtime Conformance Suite with Other Runtimes
 Running the OCI conformance suite in the context of `runc` is certainly interesting,
 and obviously the reference implementation of the OCI runtime specification should pass a conformance test suite for the specification.
 It becomes more interesting to determine how other container run-times and implementations of the OCI runtime specification behave,
 and how the OCI conformance suite adapts to other environments.

+Essentially,
-Essentially, one needs to take the same approach of building a container bundle around the conformance test environment,
+one needs to take the same approach of building a container bundle around the conformance test environment,
+manipulating it into the container runtime expected packaging,
-then invoking the new container runtime.
-For Docker, that means:
+then invoking the container runtime.

+## Running the OCI Runtime Conformance Suite with Docker
+Running the OCI runtime conformance suite with Docker means:
-* Create a working directory
+* Create a working directory, then using the OCI runtime tools,
- - copy into it the OCI runtime-tools test binary,
+ - copy into it the OCI runtime-tools test binary, `runtimetest`,
- - the root filesystem tar archive for the OCI container bundle,
+ - the root filesystem tar archive for the OCI container bundle, `rootfs.tar.gz`,
  - generate an appropriate config.json for the bundle with `oci-runtime-tool`.
-* Create a base Docker image from the root filesystem tar archive (with `import`), and tag the image.
+* Create a base Docker image from the root filesystem tar archive (with `docker import`), and tag the image.
 * Create a simple `Dockerfile` to pull the parts together into a Docker image.
 * Run the Docker image.
-* Verify the image looks appropriate with `oci-runtime-tool` and `oci-image-validator` (based on the archive created with `save`).
+* Verify the image looks appropriate with `oci-runtime-tool` and `oci-image-validator` (based on the archive created with `docker save`).

 The Dockerfile looks like:
 ```